jacobtorngr/Optimized-Betting/README.md

 # Optimized Betting
 Have you ever wondered if you could bet on multiple teams in a sports event to guarantee a profit?
-This MATLAB script lets you set a budget, and uses constrained optimization to find the optimum set of bets in the sense of minimum potential loss.
+This MATLAB script lets you set a fixed bet amount, and uses constrained optimization to find the optimum set of bets in the sense of minimum potential loss.
 Or rather, minimum maximum negative profit.

 ## Example